swiss-seismological-service/scdetect/doc/base/Template-Configuration.rst

 *
-  ``"arrivalOffsetThreshold"``\ : Maximum arrival offset in seconds (i.e. with regard to the template arrival) to tolerate when associating an arrival with an *association*.
+  ``"arrivalOffsetThreshold"``\ : Maximum arrival offset in seconds (i.e. with regard to the template arrival) to tolerate when associating an arrival with an *association matrix*.
 Note that the threshold is only relevant for a multi-stream detector setup.
+For further information please refer to the :ref:`theoretical background on phase association
+  <theory-phase-association-label>`.

 *
-  ``"minimumArrivals"``\ : Defines the minimum number of arrivals w.r.t. streams within the stream set configured which must be part of an association to qualify for a detection.
+  ``"minimumArrivals"``\ : Defines the minimum number of arrivals w.r.t. streams within the stream set configured which must be part of an association matrix in order to qualify for a detection.
+For further information please refer to the :ref:`theoretical background on phase association
+  <theory-phase-association-label>`.

 *
   ``"mergingStrategy"``\ : Defines the merging strategy applied before linking